 We all run on a very busy schedule and sometimes professional development takes a back seat for lack of time.
 The webinars we have held this past year have proved popular, as they offer a way to learn more on topics central to our industry without leaving your desk.
 To make it even easier to plan ahead and fit your professional development within your busy schedule, we are publishing dates for our upcoming webinars, all of which are held at 12:30 UK time:

-Join Paul Compton, Technical Manager at Colt UK, from 12.30-13.30 GMT on Friday 19th April 2013, as he presents a free webinar on Smoke pressurisation systems.
+Join Paul Compton, Technical Manager at Colt UK, from 12.30-13.30 GMT on Friday 22nd February 2013, as he presents a free webinar on key considerations when specifying weather louvres.

 © 2013 Colt International Licensing Ltd.